JonasPf/cpmerge/README.md

 # Installation

-Python 2.7 should already be installed on most systems. wxPython needs to be installed as well.
-On my Ubuntu machine this can be done with:
+Python 2.7 should already be installed on most systems. wxPython and pip need to be installed as well.
+On my Ubuntu machine (with Universe activated) this can be done with:

 ```
+sudo apt-get install python-pip -y
+sudo apt-get install python-wxgtk2.8 -y
 ```

 After those requirements are installed, just run: